 Oxtellar XR is the only once-daily oxcarbazepine product indicated for the treatment of epilepsy in the U.S. as an adjunctive therapy and competes against the existing immediate release oxcarbazepine products on the market.
 We believe that Oxtellar XR could, over time, capture a significant share of the oxcarbazepine prescription market, consistent with the performance of similar extended release products that have been introduced in the U.S. epilepsy market over the past 15 years.
-In early 2013, to support the commercial launch of Oxtellar XR, which was granted three years of market exclusivity by the FDA, we built a small specialty sales force of approximately 75 representatives.
-These sales representatives are primarily targeting neurologists to promote the use of Oxtellar XR as adjunctive therapy of partial seizures in adults and in children 6 years to 17 years of age in the United States.
-We expanded our agreement with the CMO to provide for the production of commercial quantities of Oxtellar XR to fulfill expected demand through the commercial launch of the product.
+We launched the product on February 4, 2013 with a small specialty sales force of approximately 75 representatives.
+As of December 31, 2013, we had a sales force of more than 110 sales representatives promoting Oxtellar XR for adjunctive therapy of partial seizures in adults and in children 6 years to 17 years of age in the United States.
+Our commercial effort includes our sales force calling on healthcare providers to educate them on the treatment benefits of Oxtellar XR in epilepsy.
+Three US patents have been issued covering Oxtellar XR and providing patent protection expiring no earlier than 2027.